MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/mlserver.md

-Begin fluent API for defining a web service.
+Begin fluent API chaining of properties for defining a *standard* web service.

 **Example:**